-Just a couple of years ago the cloud was a something that businesses were looking at but not really using for anything important.
+Just a couple of years ago, the cloud was something that businesses were looking at but not really using for anything important.
 That’s all changed, and today, most businesses have adopted a hybrid cloud strategy in which they have stretched several key IT elements into the cloud for more efficient operations, flexibility, and potential cost savings.
 Let’s look at five of the most important ways that the hybrid cloud has changed IT.

 Dev and Test — Extending development and testing to the cloud was where the cloud first started gaining traction for most companies.
 The cloud enables businesses to accelerate their development and test processes by giving developers and testers the ability to rapidly provision their own VMs without needing to wait for a request to go through all the proper IT channels.
 The hybrid cloud makes dev and test more agile and at the same time reduces internal operating requirements and costs.

 Backup — The next big area where businesses began adopting the hybrid cloud was for backups.
 Using the cloud as a backup target for your on-premises servers helps companies to implement the desired 3-2-1 rule for backups.
 To properly protect your data you should have at least three separate copies of that data that are stored on two different types of media with one copy of the data offsite.
 Implementing backup in the hybrid cloud provides at least one additional copy of the data, one copy on a different media type, and one copy that is offsite.
 Leveraging the hybrid cloud for backups can also potentially save businesses on storage costs as well as the costs for third-party, off-site data archival services.